postsharp/Metalama.Documentation/conceptual/Aspects/advising/introducing-members.md

 The following example shows an aspect that implements the `ToString` method.
 It will return a string including the object type and a reasonably unique identifier for that object.

 Note that this aspect will replace any hand-written implementation of `ToString`, which is not desirable.
-It can only be avoided by introducing the method programmatically and conditionally.
+Currently, this can only be avoided by introducing the method programmatically and conditionally.

 [comment]: # (TODO: #28807)